MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 🦊 Redpanda acts as a message bus, storing the data produced by the entire system.

-🚕 A taxi simulation is run with a Python script.
+🚕 Taxi trips are [simulated](simulation/) with a Python script.
 An event is sent to Redpanda each time a taxi departs.
 The duration of the trip is also sent to Redpanda once the taxi arrives at its destination.

 🍥 Materialize consumes the departure and arrival topics from Redpanda, and does stream processing on top.
 It keeps track of the system as a whole, builds aggregate features in real-time, and monitors the model's predictive performance.